 Tip # 3: Win with the right words

-A quotation is originally a formal document.
-We are therefore inclined to adapt quotations with formal language.
+A proposal is originally a formal document.
+We are therefore inclined to adapt proposals with formal language.
 Imagine yourself, you had a pleasant conversation, were impressed by the clear way in which things were explained and then you are suddenly confronted with long, difficult and distant sentences.
 You no longer recognize the way of communication and you may even start to doubt yourself.
 Am I crazy, am I being misled here, is there a catch?
 Not quite the response you hope to get from your customer, right?
 The best words are those that convey the atmosphere of the conversation.
-So: if you and you spoke to each other, use that in your quotation.
+So: if you and you spoke to each other, use that in your proposal.

 Was the conversation a bit more formal?
 You can also address the customer directly and personally in the u-shape.
 You or you, try to avoid long sentences and passive language as much as possible.
 You do this, for example, by deleting a large part of the sentences with the auxiliary verb "become".
-That way you get nice reading, active sentences and you make your quotation much more personal, lively and not to mention more convincing.
+That way you get nice reading, active sentences and you make your proposal much more personal, lively and not to mention more convincing.
 Just take a look at the example below.
 In the active sense, unanimity prevails and the solution is not an issue.
 Much better right?

 Finally, and also a bit ahead of tip # 4: make it easy for your customer and use enough white spaces, headings and lists.
 That looks and reads much better!